|

 play time when friends were coming over.
 What I did was a kludge,

-but it will allow you to get the game back in working order until your
+but it might allow you to get the game back in working order until your

 new skirt arrives.
 What you do is look at the side of the skirt

-playfield and examine which side the Pinball will strike the
+top of the playfield and examine which side the pinball will strike on the

 skirt.
 Turn the skirt around so that the other non-damaged side